JGaetjens/react-pure-decorator/README.md

 # Example

- > Using the style decorator, you can attach a stylesheet to a component like this:
+ > Using the Pure decorator, you can attach a stylesheet to a component like this:

     import {Pure} from 'decorators';